danielyule/hearthbreaker/readme.md

 ###Soot
 [Soot](https://github.com/Mischanix/soot) is a slightly out of date Clojure implementation of all cards in Hearthstone.
 It's not clear how well the implementations work.
 It is interesting for its functional implementation of the cards.

+_Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.